 For those who are refinancing, one option is a cash-out refinance loan, which enables homeowners to get cash from the equity in the home and use it, for example, to pay off debt, pay for education or make home improvements.

-Survivors of veterans who served during wartime can apply to receive a tax-free pension, known as a Survivors Pension or Death Pension.
-The pension provides a monthly payment to surviving spouses with modest incomes who have not remarried.
+Survivors of veterans who served during wartime can apply to receive a tax-free VA Survivors Pension, a monthly payment to surviving spouses with modest incomes who have not remarried.
 The benefit is also available to unmarried dependent children of wartime veterans.